 - Limit the number of messages the business can send, just the number of users the company tries to message.

 - Apply to messages sent in response to a user-initiated message within 24 hours.

 Note that businesses can upgrade their phone number to the next tier if their quality rating is not low.

-If a client reaches the daily messaging limit, the client will receive error code 471 when attempting to send a message template.
+If a business reaches the daily messaging limit, the business will receive error code 471 when attempting to send a message template.

 ⭐ Resources worth your time